Sebastian Zawadzki

-Sebastian Zawadzki (born 14 October 1991) is a Polish-born jazz pianist, composer and film composer living in Copenhagen who has been releasing albums since 2014 as well as composing and arranging music for a wide array of media including TV and films.
-In his works he incorporates elements of classical, electronic and jazz music.
+Sebastian Zawadzki (born 14 October 1991) is a Polish-born jazz pianist, composer and film composer based in Copenhagen, Denmark.
+He has released albums since 2014 and composes and arranges music for film, television and concert projects.
+His work incorporates elements of classical and jazz music.

+He has performed and collaborated with artists such as Adam Bałdych, Bonaventura di Bello, Wallace Roney Jr. and Felix Pastorius, and has appeared on stage with the John Scofield Trio.
+He has released music for labels including ACT Music and Upright Music, as well as on his own label.

+Zawadzki has performed or will perform at venues including the Berlin Philharmonie, concert halls in Kazakhstan, Cavatina Hall in Bielsko-Biała, Jazzhus Montmartre, Epicurus in Copenhagen and many more.
+He collaborates with Danish pianist Niels Lan Doky and performs regularly at Epicurus in Copenhagen as part of curated live jazz projects.
+In addition to his work as a performer, he composes music for film and television.

 Early life and career

-Sebastian Zawadzki, a highly talented pianist, composer, and producer, was born in Poland and has been residing in Denmark since 2010.
-He belongs to the younger generation of artists and is known for his exceptional productivity.
-At 19, he was accepted into Syddansk Musikkonservatorium in Odense, where he studied piano.
-He also studied at conservatories in Kraków, Poland and Rytmisk Musikkonservatorium in Copenhagen.
-He took part in the ASCAP Film Scoring workshop with Richard Bellis in Los Angeles before returning to Syddansk Musikkonservatorium as a soloist.
-His skills were honed under the guidance of Oscar-winning Jan A.P.
-Kaczmarek, where he fully orchestrated his work, "Symfonia bez Końca," and created orchestrations for various film productions.
-Sebastian also worked as an orchestrator for the prestigious Danish Orchestra, Copenhagen Phil, and regularly wrote orchestrations for the 60 Minutes festival.
-Furthermore, he collaborated with Bartosz Chajdecki, a renowned film composer, recording piano for several popular Polish films, including Chce się Żyć and "Bogowie."
+Sebastian Zawadzki was born in Poland and has lived in Denmark since 2010.
+At the age of 19, he was admitted to Syddansk Musikkonservatorium in Odense, where he studied piano.
+He also studied at conservatories in Kraków, Poland, and at Rytmisk Musikkonservatorium in Copenhagen.
+He took part in the ASCAP Film Scoring Workshop in Los Angeles led by Richard Bellis before returning to Syddansk Musikkonservatorium as a soloist.

+His orchestration skills were further developed under the guidance of Academy Award-winning composer Jan A. P. Kaczmarek, for whom he contributed orchestrations for concert and film projects, including Symfonia bez Końca.
+Zawadzki also worked as an orchestrator for Copenhagen Phil and contributed arrangements for the 60 Minutes festival.
+Furthermore, he collaborated with Polish film composer Bartosz Chajdecki, recording piano for films including Chce się żyć and Bogowie.

-Sebastian is a well-regarded sideman in Copenhagen's vibrant jazz scene and has toured and recorded in numerous countries.
-He has released several albums under his name and as a sideman.
-Sebastian has had the privilege of performing with many acclaimed artists on stage, such as Simon Thorsen, Larry Grenadier, Jordan Jackson, Marcin Wasilewski, Grzech Piotrowski, Maciej Kitajewski, Klanglys, Ole Kock Hansen, and many others.
-With his extensive educational background and experience as a performer and recording artist, Sebastian has established a unique voice as a pianist, composer, and producer.
-He has successfully established his recording studio in Copenhagen.
+Zawadzki is active in Copenhagen's jazz scene and has toured and recorded in numerous countries.
+He has released several albums under his own name and as a sideman.
+He has performed with musicians such as Simon Thorsen, Larry Grenadier, Jordan Jackson, Marcin Wasilewski, Grzech Piotrowski, Maciej Kitajewski, Klanglys and Ole Kock Hansen.
+He has also established his own recording studio in Copenhagen.

-Apart from his work as a pianist, Sebastian is an accomplished film composer.
-One of his significant accomplishments is creating music for the film Cent'anni, which received the Docs-in-Progress Award at the Cannes Film Fair.
-Co-financed by the Polish Film Institute, this Slovenian-Italian-Polish production showcases Sebastian's talent in crafting memorable and moving musical scores, and the original soundtrack was awarded at Cannes Festival, and was directed by Maja Prelog.
+Apart from his work as a pianist, Zawadzki is also active as a film composer.
+One of his notable projects was the score for the film Cent'anni, directed by Maja Prelog.
+The film, a Slovenian-Italian-Polish co-production supported by the Polish Film Institute, received the Docs-in-Progress Award at the Cannes Film Market.